DJBarnes/django-dump-die/README.md

 ### DJANGO_DD_CONTENT_STARTS_EXPANDED
 Default: ```False```<br>
 By default, everything is collapsed when dumped to the screen.
-If you would like the first level of expansion that shows the attribute types (Attributes and Functions heading) already expanded, set this setting to ```True```.
-This will not show you the attributes or functions for a method, but rather the headings for those sections.
+Optionally, the each content item can be expanded to show the Attribute and Function sections.

+See below related `DJANGO_DD_ATTRIBUTES_START_EXPANDED` and `DJANGO_DD_FUNCTIONS_START_EXPANDED` settings for details of how those sections are handled.

 ```python
 DJANGO_DD_CONTENT_STARTS_EXPANDED = True
 ```

 ### DJANGO_DD_ATTRIBUTES_START_EXPANDED
 Default: ```True```<br>
-By default, all attributes are already expanded so that when you expand a specific object to show the attribute types you can immediately see the attributes without having to also expand the attributes section.
-If you would rather have this closed by default, set this setting to ```False```.
+Only applies when `DJANGO_DD_INCLUDE_ATTRIBUTES` and `DJANGO_DD_INCLUDE_FUNCTIONS` are both set to True.

+Controls if Attribute sections are expanded on page load or not.

+If set to `True`, then opening an item will instantly show the fully expanded Attribute section.

+If set to `False`, then opening an item will only show the Attribute section header, and will need an additional click to expand.

 ```python
 DJANGO_DD_ATTRIBUTES_START_EXPANDED = False
 ```

 ### DJANGO_DD_FUNCTIONS_START_EXPANDED
 Default: ```False```<br>
-By default, all functions are collapsed so that when you expand a specific object to show the attribute types you still have to manually expand the functions section.
-If you would rather have this section already expanded, set this setting to ```True```.
+Only applies when `DJANGO_DD_INCLUDE_ATTRIBUTES` and `DJANGO_DD_INCLUDE_FUNCTIONS` are both set to True.

+Controls if Function sections are expanded on page load or not.

+If set to `True`, then opening an item will instantly show the fully expanded Function section.

+If set to `False`, then opening an item will only show the Function section header, and will need an additional click to expand.

 ```python
 DJANGO_DD_FUNCTIONS_START_EXPANDED = True
 ```